SQL-MisterMagoo/BlazorEmbedLibrary/README.md

 It is a netstandard component library (i.e. a netstandard2.0 library) with one c# code file.

-I have included two sample static files, one css that makes the body background cyan, and one JS file that you can test from the dev tools console `testjs.testfunc()` - shows an alert.

 ### BlazorComponentSample

 An out-of-the-box sample Blazor component library with static files.